jnsya/telegram_voice_journalling/README.md

 3. **Claude API errors**: Check your Anthropic API key and ensure you have sufficient quota
 4. **Permission errors**: On Linux, you might need to run Docker with sudo
 5. **Connection timeout**: Check your internet connection
+6. **Database issues**: Ensure the database file is writable by the container

 ## Alternative Setup (without Docker)